Table of Contents

 Wednesday, October 17th 1928

-This invitation is not simply a friendly gift, however, rather it is under this pretense that the Doctor is being asked to make an informal assessment of the mental state of the play's author Talbot Estus, Gillen’s companion and housemate.
-While happy to assist his friend, Bartlett is reluctant to attend such a likely self-absorbed and dearie production alone, and offers his second ticket to his friend Captain George Withers, a career soldier, and veteran of the Great War.
+This invitation is not simply a friendly gift, however, rather it is under this pretense that the Doctor is being asked to make an informal assessment of the mental state of the play's author, Talbot Estus, Gillen’s companion and housemate.
+While happy to assist his friend, Bartlett is reluctant to attend such a likely self-absorbed and dreary production alone, and offers his second ticket to his friend Captain George Withers, a career soldier, and veteran of the Great War.

 The Performance